This chapter contains the following:

 Hide or Show Help Icons

 By default, help icons that open help windows are visible.
 You can control whether users see the icons every time they sign in, on any page that has help icons.
+In other words, you can choose to disable or enable help icons by default across your site.

 In the Setup and Maintenance work area, go to the Set Help Options task in the Application Extensions functional area.